Composite case · 30-day install · math shown

 Let's model the math on your actual numbers.

-“The Tuesday-night rodent call paid for the whole thing.
-Everything after that is gravy.
-Marcus likes that he can actually go home at 5 and the phone doesn't follow him.
-I like not waking up to 6 voicemails I have to triage before the trucks roll.
-The audit in week 2 mattered — it's not magic, it's a system that has to be tuned to how we actually run.
+“The Tuesday-night rat call is when I stopped being skeptical — $2,220 booked while every one of us was asleep.
+Marcus can actually go home at 5 and the phone doesn't follow him.
+I don't wake up to six voicemails to triage before the trucks roll.
+The week-2 audit mattered more than the launch — it's not magic, it's a system that had to be tuned to how we actually run.
 Now that it's tuned, it just does the work.
 Next loop starts next month.”

 Next 30 days: install the Multi-Channel AR Recovery loop and wire it into QuickBooks Online + Maverick's Twilio account.
 Re-run the intake at day 90 to score what's shifted.